ChenyunWu/PhraseCutDataset/README.md

 They are separate files for the different splits.
 `refer_xxx.json` files contain all available annotations, while `refer_input_xxx.json` files only keep information valid to use as the input to the task, with ground-truth and additional labels removed.
 Each file contains a list of tasks.
-Each task stands for a phrase-region pair, organized as a 'dict' with following keys:
+Each task stands for a phrase-region pair, organized as a 'dict' with the following keys:

 - **task_id**: unique id for each phrase-region pair (constructed from image_id and ann_ids)
 - **image_id**: image id from Visual Genome